-Warehousing facility for storage of agricultural Hotel Slum redevelopment Fertilizer Inland container depot Warehousing 01-04-2010 01-04-2010 01-04-2011 01-04-2012 facility for produce 01-04-2009 Hospital Affordable housing Cold chain facility Bee-keeping for storage of 01-04-2010 01-04-2011 01-04-2009 01-04-2012 Sugar Slurry pipeline for transportation of iron- ore 01-04-2014 semi-conduc fabrication manufactu Infrastructure facility 01-04-2017 01-04-2012
+Warehousing facility for Hotel Slum redevelopment Fertilizer Inland container depot Warehousing storage of agricultural 01-04-2010 01-04-2010 01-04-2011 01-04-2012 facility for produce 01-04-2009 Hospital Affordable housing Cold chain facility Bee-keeping for storage of 01-04-2010 01-04-2011 01-04-2009 01-04-2012 Sugar Slurry pipeline for transport ore 01-04-2014 semi-conduc fabrication manufactu Infrastructure facility 01-04-2017 01-04-2012

-Conditions to Cross-country oil pipelir ne Other Business be satisfied Owned by n Indian company or by a con ompanies or by an authority or a board stablished or constituted under any C d or a corporation Date of commencement of business On or after 01-04-2007 On or after date given in Note 1 below Restriction on usage has made not less than such prop peline capacity as specified by the atural Gas Regulatory Board [®] avail ommon carrier basis by any persor ssessee or an associated person. e Petroleum and lable for use on New Business uch business should not be set up by s usiness already in existence. plitting up, or the reconstruction, of a New Plant Machinery uch business should not be set up by i machinery or plant previously used t the transfer to the specified business or any purpose cceptions A plant or machinery is deemed of a.
-Such plant or machinery is impo b.
-Depreciation on such asset ha any person; and s not been allowed under this Act to c.
-The assessee was the first user of - and machinery transferred to the new total value of plant and machinery andition is deemed to be satisfied.
-Audit ooks of account should be audited b y a Chartered Accountant Quantum of deductions 100% of capital exp = year, wholly and exclusively, for the Capital Expenditure all not include the following: (a) Any expenditure curred on the acquisition of any land or goodwill or financial instrument (b) Any expenditure in respect of which the payment (or aggregate of payments made to person in a day), otherwise than by an account payee cheque drawn on a bank or account payee bank draft or use of electronic clearing system through a bank account through other prescribed electronic mode, exceeds ₹ 10,000 Exceptions capital expenditure: Capital expendit quisition of any land or goodwill or fin ure does not include any expenditure ancial instrument. commencemer assessee on the f its operations which has been capit enditure is incurred prior to the calised in the books of account of the ons, shall be allowed as deduction in the business.
+0 Conditions to be satisfied Cross-country oil pipeline Other Business De suisieu Owned by An Indian company or by a consortium of such companies or by an authority or a board or a corporation established or constituted under any Central/State Act Any assessee Date of commencement of business On or after 01-04-2007 On or after date given in Note' below Restriction on usage It has made not less than such proportion of its total pipeline capacity as specified by the Petroleum and Natural Gas Regulatory Board ^β available for use on common carrier basis by any person other than the assessee or an associated person [#] .
+No Restriction New Business Such business should not be set up by splitting up, or the r business already in existence. econstruction, of a New Plant Machinery Such business should not be set up by the transfer to the of machinery or plant previously used for any purpose e specified business Exceptions (i) A plant or machinery is deemed as new asset if: a.
+Such plant or machinery is imported into India; b.
+Depreciation on such asset has not been allowe any person; and d under this Act to c.
+The assessee was the first user of such asset in Ind ia. (ii) Where the total value of old plant and machinery tra business does not exceed 20% of total value of pla used in such business, then this condition is deemed ant and machinery Audit Books of account should be audited by a Chartered Ac countant Quantum of deductions 100% of capital exp purposes of any spe benditure incurred during the previous year, wholly and ecified business. exclusively, for the Capital Expenditure shall not include the following: (a) Any expenditure incurred on the acquisition of any land or goodwill or find ancial instrument person in a day account payee e in respect of which the payment (or aggregate of par), otherwise than by an account payee cheque drawn bank draft or use of electronic clearing system through a escribed electronic mode, exceeds ₹ 10,000 n on a bank or an Exceptions as capital expenditure: Capital expenditure does not inclue acquisition of any land or goodwill or financial instrument. commencemer assessee on the ment expenditure: Where the expenditure is incur it of its operations which has been capitalised in the book date of commencement of its operations, shall be allow ar in which the assessee commences such business. s of account of the